turfptax/ugit/README.md

 Github requires a urequests header otherwise it will give you a 4-3 error.
 Github uses main instead of master for URL api conncetion to repository tree.
 See source code in ugit.py for more informaiton.

+# Repository urepl is used to connect to the internet, it is another library i'm working on for UDP ascyncronus REPL.
+Check it out on github to learn more.